CHAPTER 1: ...Frith Street, UK - January

 "How old are you?" he asks.

 "Don't I look my age?"
 I ask.
-He doesn't respond, or doesn't know how to respond.
+I get this weird expression of embarrassment.
+Or constipation.
+I don't think he knows how to respond to that.
 "I'm nineteen.
 You?"

 "What're you doing here?"